timbru31/mms-discord-cookie-bot/README.md

 export USER_ROLE="12345678"
 ```

-If you omit the ARN then the construct will create a new DynamoDB table for you
+If you omit the ARN then the construct will create a new DynamoDB table for you.

 You need to create a [new Discord bot](https://discord.com/developers/applications) and register the [Slash command](https://discord.com/developers/docs/interactions/slash-commands#registering-a-command) (make sure to use the Bot token not the OAuth 2 token!).
 Ensure to configure two options: `store` and `productId` - or alter the code. 😉